Augustine56/simple_shell/README.md

 ## How our simple shell works

-It Prints a prompt and waits for a command from the user Creates a child process in which the command is checked Checks for built-ins, aliases in the PATH, and local executable programs The child process is replaced by the command, which accepts arguments When the command is done, the program returns to the parent process and prints the prompt The program is ready to receive a new command
+It prints a prompt to the terminal and waits for a command from the user It then creates a child process in which the command is checked When the command is done, the program returns to the parent process and prints the prompt The program is then ready to receive a new command
-To exit: press Ctrl-D or enter "exit" (with or without a status) Works also in non interactive mode
+To exit: press Ctrl-D or enter "exit"
+Works also in non interactive mode

 Command for compilation